dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 > programming](https://www.youtube.com/watch?v=cefnmjtAolY), which
 > provides a better idea of the *look and feel* of types and
 > typologies.
 I wrote on lenses in an [article on the application of
-> "optic operrators" to dynamic graphics pipelines in
+> "optic operators" to dynamic graphics pipelines in
 > Swift](/posts/2016-04-30-lambda-fu-powerup-lenses-prisms-and-optics-with-swift.html).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K-YYoigWN24" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>